For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 • Lola Lo - Located near Deansgate Locks and popular with students.
 Lots going on here with events every day as well as cocktail masterclasses.

-Dubstep, Drum & Bass & Techno
+Drum & Bass, House & Techno

 • The Warehouse Project - A year-round lineup of critically acclaimed DJs and artists from around the world.
 Experience a heavy night with top music and an unbeatable atmosphere.
 Worth saving a few quid for.

 • Joshua Brooks - Opposite Fac251, this bar-cum-club plays some great music and is a bit more low-key.
 A bit expensive in student terms.
 Great venue for a birthday night out.
-Look out for the night called Juicy!

 Rock & Live Music

-From heavy metal to grunge Manchester is a great place to "rock out".
+From heavy metal to grunge, Manchester is a great place to "rock out".

 • Satan's Hollow - Free bar on Tuesday and an awesome artistic interior complete with a sculpture of satan himself!